osama-shawir/Classifying-Art-by-Genre-and-Emotion-Evoked/README.md

 - Incorporating knowledge of art genres improves emotion classification accuracy in artworks.
 - Sequential training of convolutional blocks yields better performance than simultaneous training.
 - Further optimization using emotion labels only before incorporating genre labels could enhance model performance.

-Moving forward, we plan to explore additional model configurations and incorporate explainability components like Gradient-weighted Class Activation Mapping (Grad-CAM) to better understand how decisions are made in the modeling process.
-This understanding will inform the incorporation of the most important contextual cues from genre in the emotion classification problem.

 ## Conclusion